kubeflow/katib/docs/developer-guide.md

 # Inherit SuggestionServicer and implement GetSuggestions
 class HyperoptService(
         api_pb2_grpc.SuggestionServicer, HealthServicer):
+    def ValidateAlgorithmSettings(self, request, context):
+        # Optional, it is used to validate algorithm settings defined by users.
+        pass
     def GetSuggestions(self, request, context):
         # Convert the experiment in GRPC request to the search space.
         # search_space example: